The Trial (song): Plot

 The song centres on the main character, Pink (based on Roger Waters), who having lived a life filled with emotional trauma and substance abuse has reached a critical psychological break.
 "The Trial" is the fulcrum on which Pink's mental state balances.
 In the song, Pink is charged with "showing feelings of an almost human nature."
 This means that Pink has committed a crime against himself by attempting to interact with his fellow human beings, defying the mission towards self-isolation that defined much of his life.
 Through the course of the song, he is confronted by the primary influences of his life (who have been introduced over the course of the album): an abusive schoolmaster, his wife, and his overprotective mother; in the animated sequence, they are depicted as grotesque caricatures.
 Pink's subconscious struggle for sanity is overseen by a new character, "The Judge."
-In Pink Floyd -- The Wall and the concert animations, the Judge is a giant worm for most of the song until his verse, at which point he transforms into a giant anthropomorphic body from the waist-down (bigger than the marching hammers in "Waiting for the Worms"), his face constructed from various elements of the buttocks and genitals.
+In Pink Floyd -- The Wall and the concert animations, the Judge is a giant worm for most of the song until this verse, at which point he transforms into a giant anthropomorphic body from the waist-down (bigger than the marching hammers in "Waiting for the Worms"), his face constructed from various elements of the buttocks and genitals.
 A prosecutor conducts the early portions, which consist of the antagonists explaining their actions, intercut with Pink's refrains "Crazy/Toys in the attic, I am crazy/Truly gone fishing" and "Crazy/Over the rainbow, I am crazy/Bars in the window".
 The culmination of the trial is the judge's sentence for Pink "to be exposed before [his] peers" whereupon he orders Pink to "Tear down the wall!"

 As Waters sings the dialogue for each character, he transitions into different accents, including a Cockney accent (the prosecutor and judge), a Scottish accent (the schoolmaster) and a Northern English accent (Pink's mother).
 For the character of Pink's wife, he used his normal voice on the album and in the original 1980-81 tour.
 However, in his solo 2010-13 tour of The Wall, he portrays the wife with a distinctively French accent.

 This and the following song, "Outside the Wall", are the only two songs on the album during which the story is (partly) seen from an outsider's perspective, most notably through the three antagonists of "The Trial," even though it is all in Pink's mind.
 The song ends with the sound of a wall being demolished, amid chants of "Tear down the wall!", marking the destruction of Pink's metaphorical wall.